Twitter removes tweets about ‘Trans Day of Vengeance’

-Ella Irwin, Twitter’s head of Trust and Safety, said in a tweet Wednesday that the company automatically removed more than 5,000 tweets and retweets of a poster promoting the event.

 “We do not support tweets that incite violence irrespective of who posts them.
 “Vengeance” does not imply peaceful protest.
-Organizing or support for peaceful protests is ok,” Irwin wrote in the tweet.
+Organizing or support for peaceful protests is ok,” Irwin tweeted.

 In removing the tweets, Twitter said it used automated processes to do it quickly at a large scale, without considering what context the tweets were shared in.
 Because of this, both tweets that were critical of and those that supported the protests were removed.